(CANADA, 1851 to 1900 – continued)

 The provinces of Ontario, Quebec, New Brunswick and Nova Scotia, 1867

 Another incident that aggravated Canada-US relations was the St. Albans Raid late in the Civil War – in October 1864.
-Confederate soldiers had been hiding in Canada, and posing as Canadian vacationers that month they crossed in Vermont and robbed a bank in the town of Ablans.
+Confederate soldiers had been hiding in Canada, and posing as Canadian vacationers that month the Confederates crossed from Canada into Vermont and robbed a bank in the town of Ablans.
 They fled the twelve miles back into Canada followed by an angry posse of 200,000 Americans who did not respect Canada's border.
-The Canadians captured the thieves but failed to convict and sentence them properly in the eyes of U.S. citizens.
+The Canadians captured the thieves but US citizens saw the Canadians as failing to convict or sentence the thieves properly.
 A Canadian court ruled that the Confederate soldiers were legitimate military belligerents and not criminals as argued by American authorities.
-The Canadian court freed the bank robbers but the $88,000 that the Canadians had found with the raiders was returned to Vermont.
+The Canadian court freed the bank robbers, but the $88,000 that the Canadians had found with the raiders was returned to Vermont.

 Shortly after the Civil War, in April 1866, a raid of a different sort aggravated the Canadians.
-It occurred at Campobello Island, in New Brunswick, a stone's throw east of Maine, and was conducted by the Fenian Brotherhood.
-These were Irish-Americans, most of whom had fought for the North in the U.S. Civil War.
+It occurred at Campobello Island, in New Brunswick, a little east of Maine, and was conducted by the Fenian Brotherhood.
+These were Irish-Americans, most of whom had fought for the North in the US Civil War.
+The Irish tended to be less than fond of the British.
 They had a song: